hdinsight/hdinsight.github.io/ClusterCRUD/hdinsight-customdns.md

 `nameserver 10.21.34.44`

+Based on the result - choose one of the following steps to follow:

-If 168.63.129.16 is not the first server in this list, then there are 2 options to fix this issue:
+### 1. If 168.63.129.16 is not the first server in this list:

+  Then are 2 options to fix this issue:

   1. Add this as the first custom DNS for the vNet using the steps described in [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-extend-hadoop-virtual-network#example-dns).
+[Note: These steps are applicable only if your custom DNS server runs on Linux.]

   1. Deploy a DNS server VM for the vNet.
 (TODO: Create and insert link to instructions for this.)

-If 168.63.129.16 is already in the list, then please create a support case with HDInsight, and we will investigate your issue.
-Before creating the case, follow the steps in [Validate HostName resolution for a cluster with Custom DNS](#validate-hostname-resolution-for-a-cluster-with-custom-dns).
-Including the result of these commands in your support case will help us investigate and resolve the issue quicker.
+### 2. If 168.63.129.16 is already in the list:

+  In this case, please create a support case with HDInsight, and we will investigate your issue.
+Pleae include the result of the below commands in your support case.
+This will help us investigate and resolve the issue quicker.
-### Validate HostName resolution for a cluster

   Ssh into the cluster head node, and run the below commands.
-Please include the results of these commands in your support case:

   `Hostname -f`

   `nslookup <headnode_fqdn>` (e.g.nslookup hn1-hditest.5h6lujo4xvoe1kprq3azvzmwsd.hx.internal.cloudapp.net)

   `dig @168.63.129.16 <headnode_fqdn>` (e.g. dig @168.63.129.16 hn0-hditest.5h6lujo4xvoe1kprq3azvzmwsd.hx.internal.cloudapp.net).
 This uses the **Azure Recursive Resolver (IPAddress: 168.63.129.16)** for name resolution.
 Note the output of this command - it should 0 or 1.